 Seek to understand and meet shareholder needs and expectations

-The AGM is the principal forum for dialogue with private Shareholders.
-We encourage all Shareholders to attend and take part.
-The Notice of AGM is sent to Shareholders at least 21 days before the meeting.
-All directors, whenever possible, attend the AGM and answer questions raised by Shareholders.
+The AGM is the principal forum for dialogue with private shareholders.
+We encourage all shareholders to attend and take part.
+The Notice of AGM is sent to Shareholders at least 21 clear days before the meeting.
+All directors, whenever possible, attend the AGM and answer questions raised by investors.
 Shareholders vote on each resolution, by way of a poll.
 For each resolution, we announce the number of votes received for, against and withheld and publish them on our website.